PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ##### Average of points
 The label position can be calculated by taking an average of the coordinates of all points of the polygon.
 This is a good approximation for simple, convex shapes with evenly distributed points.
 However, if points are distributed unevenly, meaning there is more detail on one side than the other, the average will shift to that side, and the calculated point will not appear centered anymore.

 This approach can also lead to problems with concave geometry, when the calculated center is not part of the polygon, causing the label to appear outside the geometry.
-This is especially relevant for road geofences, but can also affect simpler geometries like a U-shape as demonstrated in the image below.
+This is especially relevant for road geofences, but can also affect simpler geometries like a U-shape as demonstrated in figure 2.9 below.

 \begin{figure}[H]
 	\centering